Does staying indoors mean you’re protected against harmful UV rays from the sun?

 - Always wear a broad-spectrum sunscreen with an SPF of 15 or higher.

 - Consider UV eye protection.
 Many options of safety sunglasses exist for workers who need UV and impact protection.

 - Use window shades or blinds when the sun’s rays are strongest.

 - Arrange workspace to give as much distance as possible from windows.

-- When driving or riding in a car for extended periods of time, wear protective clothing (long sleeve shirt & pants).
-Also wear wrap-around sunglasses, like the Crossfire AR3 Safety Glasses, to protect against UVA and UVB rays.
+- When driving or riding in a car for extended periods, wear protective clothing (long sleeve shirt & pants).
+Also, wear wrap-around sunglasses, like the Crossfire AR3 Safety Glasses, to protect against UVA and UVB rays.

 - Add tinting to car windows.
 Make sure the auto facility can meet the federal mandate for tinting.